-In past posts like this one and this one, I’ve mentioned the challenges we have had with our new puppy, Piper.
+In past posts like this one, I’ve mentioned the challenges we have had with our new puppy, Piper.
 She is a force of nature, powered by lithium batteries, obsessed with chickens, and a master thief of treats and shoes.
 She is smart, silly, and adorable to boot.

 It’s vital that we ensure Piper has enough exercise.
 Once a week we take her to a doggie daycare where she can run free with the dogs.
 She is also in an advanced puppy training classes (although her performance might be questionable at times).
 On off days, we take her for walks.